sage-natsu/hello-world/README.md

 # hello-world
 My first repository
-I have changed it because it was my first repo. i am excited to learn GIT AND GITHUB
+I have changed it because it was my first repo. i am excited to learn GIT and GITHUB